Table of contents

 Develop relevant policies and procedures

 You can then develop policies and procedures around these obligations to ensure your organization is OSHA-compliant.
-These should encompass the development of a safety plan and related regular reviews, employee training programs, and recordkeeping practices.
+These should encompass the development of a safety plan and related regular reviews, recordkeeping practices, and employee training programs – especially in the medical and healthcare sector training programs are important to avoid hazards and domino effects.
 Any relevant policies and procedures should be regularly reviewed to ensure continuing OSHA compliance.

 It’s essential to then communicate your policies and practices to your employees so they understand how you follow OSHA’s requirements and how they can exercise their rights under the OSH Act.